Economistician/eb-metrics/README.md

 ---

-## Relationship to `eb-papers`
+## Relationship to Other EB Repositories

-This repository implements metrics defined in the Electric Barometer research papers.

-- **Conceptual definitions and motivation:** `eb-papers`
+- `eb-papers`
+  Source of truth for conceptual definitions and evaluation philosophy.

-- **Executable reference implementation:** `eb-metrics`
+- `eb-metrics`
+  Provides the metric implementations used during evaluation.

+- `eb-evaluation`
+  Orchestrates evaluation workflows using adapted models.

+- `eb-adapters`
+  Ensures heterogeneous models can be evaluated consistently.

-When discrepancies arise, `eb-papers` should be treated as the source of truth for metric meaning.
+When discrepancies arise, conceptual intent in `eb-papers` should be treated as authoritative.

 ---